DannyBen/sting/README.md

 ### Using as an instance

-All the above operations are also available to instances of Sting.
+All the above operations are also available to instances of `Sting`.

 ```ruby
 require 'sting'